JonJagger/cyber-dojo/readme.txt

 o) On each computer do the chosen exercise by editing the test files and the code files, and pressing the [test] button to see if the tests pass or not.
-o) Every time the [test] button is pressed a new traffic-light appeard at the bottom right.
+o) Every time the [test] button is pressed a new traffic-light appears at the bottom right.
 o) Traffic-lights progress left-to-right, oldest-to-newest.